× Home Categories Reviews About

 Guy Lines

-The cords that stretch from the flysheet to the ground, secured by pegs.
-They provide stability, especially in windy conditions.
+The cords that stretch from the flysheet to the ground for stability.

 H